 The Group's Term Loan borrowings are also at floating rates of interest although the terms of the Group's borrowings require no less than 70% of interest exposure on these loans to be hedged until July 2013.
 This hedging has been achieved by cash flow hedging using interest rate swaps under which the Group receives LIBOR and pays 1 1975% on the hedged amount until July 2014, thereby significantly reducing exposure to interest rate risk.
-Interest on the Group's £183.6m Eurobond is at a fixed rate of 12.5%, with interest being capitalised to the extent it remains unpaid.
+Interest on the Group's £172.6m (2011. £183.6m) Eurobond is at a fixed rate of 12.5%, with interest being capitalised to the extent it remains unpaid.

 Cash equivalents are predominately in fixed-rate money market deposits with maturity of less than three months.
-During 2011 the Group also held amounts in money market funds with variable rates ranging from 0.45% to 0.63%.
+During 2012 the Group also held amounts in money market funds with variable rates ranging from 0.58% to 0.70% (2011 0.45% to 0.63%).
+All cash equivalents in 2011 and 2012 were denominated in sterling.

-All cash equivalents in the period were denominated in sterling c) Foreign exchange risk
+c) Foreign exchange risk

 The Group is exposed to foreign exchange risk on purchases that are denominated in a currency other than Sterling.
 The currencies giving rise to this risk are primarily U.S. Dollars and Euros.
-During the period, the Group did not participate in any foreign exchange derivative or hedging contracts due to the minimal volume and value of foreign transactions.
+During the year, the Group did not participate in any foreign exchange derivative or hedging contracts due to the minimal volume and value of foreign transactions.
 Transactions denominated in foreign currencies are accounted for in line with our accounting policy detailed in note 2(c).

-Included within Administrative expenses in the Group Statement of Comprehensive Income are £0 1m net foreign exchange gains d) Liquidity risk
+Included within Administrative expenses in the Group Statement of Comprehensive Income are £0.1m (2011 £0.1m) net foreign exchange losses d) Liquidity risk